-

 Felonious Assault

 This is by far the most serious form of assault on the books, with the heaviest criminal penalties for those convicted.
-Generally speaking this involves some sort of weapon or an object used as a weapon.
+Generally speaking felonious assault involves some sort of weapon or an object used as a weapon.
 The harshest penalties are reserved for felonious assaults involving the use of a firearm, when they occur on school grounds or if there was intent to cause serious harm, per Michigan Penal Code Section 750.82, as outlined below:

 “… (1) a person who assaults another person with a gun, revolver, pistol, knife, iron bar, club, brass knuckles, or other dangerous weapon without intending to commit murder or to inflict great bodily harm less than murder is guilty of a felony punishable by imprisonment for not more than 4 years or a fine of not more than $2,000.00, or both.